nalzok/ecnu-cem-faq/README.md

 ## How To Contribute

+It's really easy!

 You have to [join Github][join] before you can make any contribution.

 If you want to report an error, or add an entry, or start a discussion, please [create an issue][issue], and we will update the repo as soon as possible.
 You can also comment below others' issues to discuss them.
-And of course, you can support this project simply by sharing it with your friends!
+And of course, supporting this project by simply sharing it with your friends is an option, too!

 Please remember that this is going to be a big project, and *every bit counts*.